 Education and Professional Affiliations

-Mr. Draisen has graduated from Brandeis University with a Bachelor’s Degree in 1978, and from Massachusetts Institute of Technology with a Master’s Degree in City Planning in 1981.
+Mr. Draisen graduated from Brandeis University with a Bachelor’s Degree in 1978, and from the Massachusetts Institute of Technology with a Master’s Degree in City Planning in 1981.

 Mr. Draisen represents MAPC on several boards, including the Board of Directors of the Massachusetts Smart Growth Alliance; Transportation for Massachusetts (T4MA); and the Boston Region Metropolitan Planning Organization (MPO), which programs federal transportation project and planning funds.